NicoleKors/MLproject-SUPERHOST/README.md

 **Can we predict whether a host will be a Superhost based on available Airbnb listing data?**

 ### What do we already know?
-Airbnb provides a wide variety of features related to hosts, such as their responsiveness, number of reviews, listing characteristics (e.g., number of rooms, location, square footage), and user ratings.
+Airbnb provides a wide variety of features related to hosts, such as their responsiveness, number of reviews, listing characteristics (number of rooms, location , square footage) and user ratings.
 Some of these features—especially host responsiveness, number of reviews, and quality ratings—are known to influence whether a host becomes a Superhost.

 ### What are we aiming to achieve?